benaziziasmae/Amazon_Vine_Analysis/README.md

 - Conducted necessary Transformations of the extracted dataset to make sure that the DataFrames match in both data type and column name.
 This will fit the dataset into tables of the schema file.

-- Loaded the DataFrames that correspond to tables into an AWS RDS instance.
+- Loaded the DataFrames that correspond to tables in pgAdmin.

 and we got the following results